The Future of Google Ads (AdWords) In the Next Decade

 The conversation came around when we started to talk about Google Ad’s recent push into better measurement of instore traffic.

-Andrew argued for measuring brand uplift, as well as tracking life-time value.
+Andrew argued for measuring brand uplift, as well as tracking lifetime value.
 “Facebook’s done a good job with measurement frameworks around conversion uplift.
 It’ll show a certain number of ads as a test over a period of time and understand how that influences incremental uplift for my brand and sales performance.
-This sort of brand-tracking will become increasingly important.
+This sort of brand tracking will become increasingly important.
 Google can go out to advertisers saying – here’s how you should invest across our many platforms from both a brand and conversion perspective.”

 He then flipped the view.
 “Instead of thinking about cost-per-acquisition within a search silo, I’m thinking about the lifetime value of this campaign within the wider activity I’m running.
-The challenge has been that it still boils down to a search account – where you say, ‘what’s the lifetime value of this search account?
+The challenge has been that it still boils down to a search account – where you say, ‘What’s the lifetime value of this search account?
 Whereas – I hope Google will help us measure search within the wider marketing piece.”

-Dan felt that new measurements would be focused on voice search and “thinks there’s going to be measurements around voice search and connecting voice-impressions to conversions.”
+Dan felt that new measurements would be focused on voice search and “thinks there’s going to be measurements around voice search and connecting voice impressions to conversions.”

 Preet talked about incrementality.
 “For large brands such as Myer and Woolworths, customers shop with them often.
 So, attributing a search on a Friday to a customer purchasing bananas on a Saturday – is a leap of faith.
 You can’t really say that shop is driven by that search.
 Could Google work with large advertisers to work out a measure of incrementality?”